joshkehn/dux/README.md

 Next we check that debug flag to see if it's been tripped.
 In future versions of dux, the debug flag will be a self-contained option.
 For now it's exposed for you to handle manually.

-    // Check the deubgging flag
+    // Check the debugging flag
     if (dux.options.debug) {
         dux.logger.info('Debugging ' + 'enabled'.green);
         dux.logger.set_levels('all');